 Commission Proposal EP Mandate Council Mandate Comments/suggestions of the IPCC in its report of 7 August 2021 entitled 'Climate Change 2021: The Physical Science Basis'.
 The IPCC found that global temperature will reach or exceed the 1,5 °C mark earlier than previously anticipated, namely within the next 20 years.
-It also found that unless there are immediate and ambitious reductions in greenhouse gas emissions, it will no longer be possible to limit global warming to close to 1,5 °C or even 2 °C. Recital 1 b 11b (1b) In its resolution of 28 November 2019 on the climate and environment emergency ^{1a} , the European Parliament urged the Commission to take immediate and ambitious action to limit global warming to 1,5 °C and to avoid massive biodiversity loss, including by addressing the inconsistencies of current Union policies on the climate and COUNCIL: See under row 11
+It also found that unless there are immediate and ambitious reductions in greenhouse gas emissions, it will no longer be possible to limit global warming to close to 1,5 °C or even 2 °C. (1a) The urgency of the need to keep the Paris Agreement goal of 1,5°C alive has become more significant following the findings of the IPCC Sixth Assessment Report, that global warming can only be limited to 1.5°C, if strong and sustained reductions in global greenhouse gas (GHG) emissions within this decade are immediately undertaken Recital 1 Lb 116 (1b) In its resolution of 28 November 2019 on the climate and environment emergency 1a , the European Parliament urged the Commission to take immediate and ambitious action to limit global warming to 1,5 °C and to avoid massive biodiversity loss, including by addressing the inconsistencies of current Union policies on the climate and EP can drop its amendment

 Commission Proposal EP Mandate Council Mandate Comments/suggestions environment emergency and by ensuring that all relevant future legislative and budgetary proposals are fully aligned with the objective of limiting global warming to under 1,5 °C and that they do not contribute to biodiversity loss.
 1a.
 OJ C 232, 16.6.2021, p.
-28. Recital 1 .c l l 11c (1c) The need for urgent action is further intensified by the increase in the frequency and intensity of extreme weather conditions as a direct result of climate change.
-According to the United Nations Office for Disaster Risk Reduction, the number of disasters recorded worldwide and the scale of global economic losses have nearly doubled in the last 20 years, much of which increase corresponds to the COUNCIL: See under row 11
+28. Recital 1c L L 11c (1c) The need for urgent action is further intensified by the increase in the frequency and intensity of extreme weather conditions as a direct result of climate change.
+According to the United Nations Office for Disaster Risk Reduction, the number of disasters recorded worldwide and the scale of global economic losses have nearly doubled in the last 20 years, much of which increase corresponds to the EP can drop its amendment

-Commission Proposal EP Mandate significant rise in the number of Council Mandate Comments/suggestions climate-related disasters.
-Recital 1 .d 11d (1d) The Union should therefore address this urgency by stepping up its efforts and establishing itself as an international leader in the fight against climate change, while reflecting the principles of equity and of common but differentiated responsibilities and respective capabilities, as laid down in Article 2(2) of the Paris Agreement.
-COUNCIL: See under row 11 Recital 2 12 (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are at the core of (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are therefore at (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are at the core of COUNCIL:
+Commission Proposal EP Mandate Council Mandate Comments/suggestions significant rise in the number of climate-related disasters.
+Recital 1 d 11d (1d) The Union should therefore address this urgency by stepping up its efforts and establishing itself as an international leader in the fight against climate change, while reflecting the principles of equity and of common but differentiated responsibilities and respective capabilities, as laid down in Article 2(2) of the Paris Agreement.
+EP can drop its amendment Recital 2 12 (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are at the core of (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are therefore at (2) Tackling climate and environmental-related challenges and reaching the objectives of the Paris Agreement are at the core of EP can drop its amendment